Blendify/blender-manual/trunk/blender_docs/manual/rigging/constraints/transform/limit_location.rst

 For Transform
-   We saw that by default, even though visually constrained, the owner can still have coordinates out of bounds (as shown by the *Transform Properties* panel).
+   We saw that by default, even though visually constrained, the owner can still have coordinates out of bounds (as shown by the *Transform* panel).
    Well, when you enable this button, this is no longer possible -- the owner's transform properties are also limited by the constraint.
    Note however, that the constraint does not directly modify the coordinates: you have to grab